PaulaRS/findinding_data/book/intro.md

 - There are screenshots of the webpages where appropriate.
 You can hover them for a description.
 - Questions:
 <details>
-<summary>This arrow indicates a question.</summary>
+<summary>This arrow indicates a question.
+You can click the arrow.</summary>

 ```
-You can click the arrow to see the answer.
+You may click the arrow to reveal the answer; however, please try to solve it on your own first.
 ```
 </details>